Logo

 In this tutorial, we will focus on ever prominent stack overflow exploits, describe the basics of ROP chains, and give some examples of how they work and how to code executable to defend from ROP attacks.

 We hope that this will provide you some food for thought and become a stepping stone on your journey to writing more secure software in the future.
-And if you need a team of engineers with extensive experience in creating secure software, you can always contact Apriorit.
+And if you need an expert in reverse engineering with skills in creating secure software, you can always contact Apriorit.

 What is ROP?